Architecture Decision Records Example

 So, let me show you how this is done by deciding which high-level architectural pattern we will use for our Egg Finder app.

-For our Egg Finder app, we need to choose a high-level architecture pattern that helps us go to market fast and gives us the flexibility to make future changes easily.
+For our Egg Finder app, we need to choose a high-level architecture pattern that helps us go to market fast and allows us to make future changes easily.
 A modular approach has proven to be a wise choice in that regard.

 We can do AI-based image recognition on mobile phones.
 Still, our analysis shows that the capabilities of cloud providers can be leveraged quickly and might lead to good results.
 So, we need to split the system into a mobile app and a backend application.
 Communication should be done via an API.

-The logical structure that we are aiming for is to split the backend application into the components: API, Photos (store photos), Egg Recognition (look for eggs on photos), and Push (send a notification to the mobile app when the backend found an egg).
+The logical structure that we are aiming for is to split the backend application into the components: API, photos (store photos), Egg Recognition (look for eggs on photos), and Push (send a notification to the mobile app when the backend finds an egg).

 Candidates for the high-level architecture pattern are a Modular Monolith or Microservices.
 These software architecture diagrams describe the patterns.